This easy recipe for DIY Shower Cleaner can be made with or without the use of essential oils… either way works wonders.

 But a few years ago, I started to incorporate essential oils into my DIY cleaning recipes to give them some added cleaning power, so I thought I’d share this updated version.

 - Glass Container with Lid (I use a mason jar)

 When working with essential oils, you need to be very careful with how you store them.
 Many (including Tea Tree) will break down plastic, so it is always best to store your DIY cleaning products (that contain essential oils) in glass, stainless steel, or ceramic.
-I like to make a larger batch of this shower/tub cleaner, and store it in a mason jar.
+I like to make a larger batch of this shower/tub cleaner, and store the leftover in a mason jar.
 Then, when I need to clean my showers and bathtubs, I pour a “single use” amount into a ceramic dish soap dispenser.
-You could also try a glass soap dispenser, and pump the contents onto a scrubber brush or sponge, however, you do risk the glass breaking if you store it in the shower.
-If you find a stainless steel dispenser, be sure the inside isn’t lined with plastic (many are), and know that it is prone to rust, so storing the dispenser in the shower isn’t ideal.
+If you choose to omit the tea tree oil, you can use a dish brush instead.

 No matter how you decide to store this mixture, the directions are the same.
 Pour 1/2-3/4 cup dish soap into your glass measuring cup.
 (This makes it easier to mix and pour later on.)

 Then add an equal amount of vinegar: 1/2-3/4 cup; and stir to combine.